Eroica-cpp/uwhpsc/notes/computing_options.rst

 ================================

 All of the software we will use this year is open source, so in principle you can install it all on your own computer.
-See `installing_software` for some tips on doing so.
+See `software_installation` for some tips on doing so.

 However, there are several reasons you might want to use a different